Accedian/datahub-api/web/sensors/v0.5/pvql.md

 You can further filter the final result with an `HAVING` clause, to keep only the rows matching the given expression.

-    client.traffic BY application FROM transport HAVING client.traffic >= 10000
+    client.traffic BY application.name FROM transport HAVING client.traffic >= 10000

 Additionnaly, if you need to eliminate values at an early stage of the query, you can filter fields directly in the `WHERE` clause using the `raw.` prefix.
 Note that filtering this way requires a certain knowledge of the way we store data.

-    client.traffic, client.dtt BY application FROM transport WHERE raw.client.dtt != 0
+    client.traffic, client.dtt BY application.name FROM transport WHERE raw.client.dtt != 0

 ## Window and Ordering